CZARINA MEDINA-GUCE, M.A.

 Czarina is also Term Member of the Board of Trustees of The Asia Foundation.
 She also belongs to the inaugural 2014 The Asia Foundation Development Fellowship Program for Emerging Leaders in Asia.

-Prior to her work in ULAP, she worked in the Asian Institute of Management – Team Energy Center for Bridging Leadership, Philippine Council for Islam and Democracy, and ABS-CBN’s former “The Correspondents” documentary program.
+Her professional history includes work with the Philippine Center for Investigative Journalism, Union of Local Authorities of the Philippines, Asian Institute of Management – Center for Bridging Leadership, Philippine Council for Islam and Democracy, and ABS-CBN’s former “The Correspondents” documentary program.